 This is an easy one too.
 The reviews say it all.
 Seehotel Grüner Baum is just that.
 The bomb.
 This is the best hotel in Hallstatt, and this post is totally not sponsored by them.
 I always tirelessly research the best hotels in a destination and choose one of the absolute best.
 Seehotel Grüner Baum is located in the best spot in town, right in the center of everything (in the historical square), on the water with the best views.
 The hotel has been graced with the presence of many historical figures as well as provided the set for several films.
 First documented in 1700, the hotel has a long history.
 The traditional interior is quirky and elegant and the rooms are luxurious.
-They have a stunning restaurant with lake views as well.
+They have a stunning restaurant with lake views as well as an incredible steam room and sauna.
+Sold!
 CLICK HERE FOR BOOKING AT SEEHOTEL GRUNER BAUM.

 Austrian Steam Rooms in Winter